Affect-Learning-Decisions-Lab/Habit_Affect/README.md

-# Differential influence of habitual behavior components on compulsive and problematic reward-seeking behavior
+# Differential influence of habit components on compulsive and problematic reward-seeking behavior

 # Analysis